AlishanKably/Project-03/README.md

     fetchProducts()
   }, [])
 ```
 Log in and Sign up components were created to allow the user to create an account through a sign up and log in process to give them more access to do more functions on the app.
-This was then ```navigate``` the user the home page where the list of available products are shown through the 'mapping' over the individual roducts to render these as cards on the home screen.
-By clicking on the individual cards, the user can see an expanded description of the products and them to their cart with the following function:
+This would then ```navigate``` the user to the home page where the list of available products are shown through the 'mapping' over the individual products to render these as cards on the home screen.
+By clicking on the individual cards, the user can see an expanded description of the products and add them to their cart with the following function:

 ```
 async function handleAddToCart(e: SyntheticEvent) {